This is the preview version of the Wisconsin State Legislature site.

 Evidence of 911 calls, including tapes and transcripts of the calls, is not inadmissible hearsay.
 Admission does not violate the right to confront witnesses.
 State v.
 Ballos, 230 Wis.
 2d 495, 602 N.W.2d 117 (Ct.
 App.
 1999), 98-1905.

-Cross-examination of a highly qualified witness, who is familiar with the procedures used in performing the tests whose results are offered as evidence, who supervises or reviews the work of the testing analyst, and who renders his or her own expert opinion is sufficient to protect a defendant's right to confrontation, despite the fact that the expert was not the person who performed the mechanics of the original tests.
+Cross-examination of a highly qualified witness, who is familiar with the procedures used in performing the tests whose results are offered as evidence, who supervises or reviews the work of the testing analyst, and who renders the expert’s own expert opinion is sufficient to protect a defendant’s right to confrontation, despite the fact that the expert was not the person who performed the mechanics of the original tests.
 State v.
 Williams, 2002 WI 58, 253 Wis.
 2d 99, 644 N.W.2d 919, 00-3065.

 When the privilege against self-incrimination prevents a defendant from directly questioning a witness about his or her testimony, it may be necessary to prohibit that witness from testifying or to strike portions of the testimony if the witness has already testified.
 A defendant’s right of confrontation is denied in each instance that potentially relevant evidence is excluded.
 The question is whether the defendant could effectively cross-examine the witness.
 State v.
 Barreau, 2002 WI App 198, 257 Wis.
 2d 203, 651 N.W.2d 12, 01-1828.